-As 2025 begins to wind down, many are already looking ahead to the 2026 midterm elections across the country — and the filing period for races in North Carolina began on Monday.
+As 2025 begins to wind down, many are already looking ahead to the 2026 midterm elections across the country — with the filing period for races in North Carolina ending on Friday.

-As of 12 p.m. on Dec.
-1, candidates for federal, state and local offices can file to formally begin their campaigns for the 2026 primary elections as a precursor to general elections later in November.
+As of Dec.
+19, candidates for federal, state and local offices can no longer file to formally begin their campaigns for the 2026 primary elections as a precursor to general elections later in November.
 In Orange County, a trio of county-level seats will be on the ballot as a District 1 seat, District 2 seat and at-large seat will begin new four-year terms on the Board of County Commissioners in 2027.
 The at-large seat will be open, as two-term commissioner Sally Greene will step away from public office when the term expires.
 Two other veterans of the board, Democrats Jamezetta Bedford and Earl McKee, will aim to keep their seats after announcing re-election campaigns.
+Bedford will run against Maria T. Palmer in the primary.
+McKee faces a primary challenge from fellow Democrat Beth Bronson and a general election challenge from Republican Louis D. Capitanio.

 Additionally, the Orange County Board of Education will have three seats up for grabs — with the March 3 primary serving as its general election, since the race is nonpartisan and falls before the new academic year begins.
 Will Atherton, Anne Purcell, André Richmond and Sarah Smylie will all see their four-year terms expire.
+Atherson, Purcell, and Smylie will each seek reelection.
 After four years, the Orange County sheriff position will also be up for re-election, with Charles Blackwood finishing his third four-year term and seeking another.
+He faces a primary challenge from David LaBarre.

 Which Candidates Are On The Ballot?